lepture/authlib/docs/flask/oauth2.rst

                 return item

         def create_access_token(self, token, authenticated_token):
+            # issue a new token to replace the old one, you can also update
+            # the ``authenticated_token`` instead of issuing a new one
             item = Token(
                 client_id=authenticated_token.client_id,
                 user_id=authenticated_token.user_id,
                 **token
             )
-            # issue a new token to replace the old one
             db.session.add(item)
             db.session.delete(authenticated_token)
             db.session.commit()